-Dropbox needs no introduction.
-It’s a solid and reliable storage provider and this article assumes that you already have a Dropbox account.
+Dropbox is a solid and reliable storage provider and this article assumes that you already have a Dropbox account.

 Somewhat unfortunate timing, Dropbox has released a new version of their API as we’ve been developing our backup system.
 For the moment, our system works with the legacy API.